Hot Environments - Health Effects and First Aid

 Heat exposure causes the following illnesses:

-Heat rashes are tiny red spots on the skin which cause a prickling sensation during heat exposure.
+Heat rashes are tiny red spots on the skin with severe itching when in a hot, humid environment.
 The spots are the result of inflammation caused when the ducts of sweat glands become plugged.
+In most cases heat rash will disappear when the individual returns to a cooler environment.

 Heat exhaustion is caused by loss of body water and salt through excessive sweating.
-Signs and symptoms of heat exhaustion include: heavy sweating, weakness, dizziness, visual disturbances, intense thirst, nausea, headache, vomiting, diarrhea, muscle cramps, breathlessness, palpitations, tingling and numbness of the hands and feet.
-Recovery occurs after resting in a cool area and consuming cool drinks (e.g., water, clear juice, or a sports drink).
+Signs and symptoms of heat exhaustion include: heavy sweating, weakness, dizziness, visual disturbances, intense thirst, nausea, headache, muscle cramps, breathlessness, palpitations, and skin which is pale, cool, and moist.
+Do not leave the worker alone.
+Get medical attention, move to a cool area, and have the person drink cool water if they are able.
+Can lead to heat stroke if left untreated.

 Heat syncope is heat-induced dizziness and fainting induced by temporarily insufficient flow of blood to the brain while a person is standing.
+It can also be caused by vigorous physical activity for 2 or more hours before the fainting happens.
 It occurs mostly among unacclimatized people.
 It is caused by the loss of body fluids through sweating, and by lowered blood pressure due to pooling of blood in the legs.
 Recovery is rapid after rest in a cool area.

 Heat stroke is the most serious type of heat illness.
-Signs of heat stroke include body temperature often greater than 41°C, and complete or partial loss of consciousness.
-Sweating is not a good sign of heat stress as there are two types of heat stroke - "classical" where there is little or no sweating (usually occurs in children, persons who are chronically ill, and the elderly), and "exertional" where body temperature rises because of strenuous exercise or work and sweating is usually present.
+It is a medical emergency.
+Signs of heat stroke include having a high body temperature (often greater than 40°C) and complete or partial loss of consciousness.
+There can also be confusion, irrational behavior, convulsions, and hot, dry skin.
+Sweating is not a good sign of heat stress as there are two types of heat stroke – non-exertional or "classical" where there is little or no sweating (usually occurs in children, persons who are chronically ill, and the elderly), and "exertional" where body temperature rises because of strenuous exercise or work, and sweating is usually present.

 Heat stroke requires immediate first aid and medical attention.
+Remove excess clothing.
+Drink and spray water.
 Delayed treatment may result in death.

 Symptoms of heat exhaustion may start suddenly, and include: